omkargaikwaddev/omkargaikwaddev/README.md

 ## Hi there 👋
+This is my portfolio website developed by using react library and three.js components, which shows my personal information, and achievments and all other information of me.
+And it can be accessed from laptop as well as from mobile devices, as it has auto scalable ratio, which shrinks and expand according to the device size....
 <!--
 **omkargaikwaddev/omkargaikwaddev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.